edorsey/hackmidwest-2022/README.md

 Currently, this is only really (maybe) suited for static sites that PUT their entire contents to an S3 bucket on deploy.
 One-off puts will break the IPNS pointer.

-Using tags and S3's listObjects API should be able to allow support for one-off PUTs and much larger batches of updates and much larger buckets in general to be supported.
+Using tags and S3's listObjects API should be able to allow support for one-off PUTs, much larger batches of updates, and much larger buckets to be supported.

 ## Local URLs